 My favorite WR records are the early ones up through Mysterious Traveller.
 The more popular titles like Black Market and Heavy Weather were important to me as a younger listener, too.
 I’ve never been keen on the final albums, which I won’t even review.

 Appropriately, the group assembles its modus operundi from scratch, playing music that is sort of like free jazz on a new frontier.
-The program opens with a cosmic collage of resonating piano strings (“Milky Way”) and closes with walking swing (“Eurydice”); in the middle are several tracks that escape classification.
+The program opens with a cosmic collage of resonating piano strings (“Milky Way”, Shorter blowing a sax at the piano’s soundboard as Zawinul holds chords down) and closes with walking swing (“Eurydice”); in the middle are several tracks that escape classification.
 The main premise is simultaneous improv, or as Zawinul put it, “We always solo and we never solo.”
 Zawinul’s piano (acoustic and electric), Shorter’s saxes, and Vitous’ bass are all mutually supportive above the flexible drumming of Alphonse Mouzon.
 Percussionist Airto Moreira appears on this one album, and there are apparently a couple of uncredited percussionists here as well.

 Despite the slightly dull sequence in the middle, the debut is important for what it suggests about how a group can interact.
 Weather Report is a worthy successor to the experiments Miles was brewing a year or two earlier, and parts of it still sound fresh today.